spencerduff/2-Player-Chess/README.md

 # 2-Player-Chess
 An ascii 2-player chess program

 Done: Logic for moving pieces, logic for checking for checks and checkmates.
+Work on en-passant and castling movements.

-Currently: Work on en-passant and castling movements.
+Currently: 2-player playing is finished.

-Maybe: Use a min-max algorithm to implement an AI for the program.
+Maybe in the future: Use a min-max algorithm to implement an AI for the program.